This Day In Writing History

 "How often when we are comfortable, we begin to long for something new!" - Jacob Grimm

-Today's video features a two-part reading of the classic Brothers Grimm fairy tale, Hansel and Gretel.
+Today's video features a complete reading of the original, unaltered Grimms' Fairy Tales by Jacob and Wilhelm Grimm.
 Enjoy!